|

 SEE HERITAGE CLUB COLLECTION

-This collection consists of people, places, and
+This collection consists of people, places, and events at Texas Tech University,

 Texas Technological College opened in October 1925.
-In 1969 the school was renamed Texas
+In 1969 the school was

-Texas Tech University.
-Southwest Collection
+Texas Tech University: Southwest Collection/Special Collections Library

 31 slides

-SWCPC 415, E3
+SWCPC 415 E3

-Contains photographs of the interior of the Southwest Collection, the
+Contains photographs of the interior of the Southwest Collection, the archival

-archival repository located on the campus of Texas Tech University, Lubbock, Texas.
+repository located on the campus of Texas Tech University, Lubbock, Texas.

-The Southwest Collection was established as a separate department of Texas Tech University
+The Southwest Collection was established as a separate department of Texas Tech

-in 1955.
-The collection initially held several ranching collections preserved by Dr. W. C.
+University in 1955.
+The collection initially held several ranching collections

-Holden and the university archives.
-As it developed, the mission of the Southwest
+preserved by Dr. W. C. Holden and the university archives.
+As it developed, the

-Collection expanded to collect and preserve records pertaining to the history and culture
+mission of the Southwest Collection expanded to collect and preserve records

-of the American Southwest.
+pertaining to the history and culture of the American Southwest.

 Texas Wheat Producers Association

-Photograph collection, 1971-1976
+Photograph Collection, 1971-1976

 169 copy prints, 170 copy negatives